Appearance of Nodes in React Diagram Component

 Pivot

-Node rotation angle will be based on Pivot values which range from 0 to 1 like offset values.
-By default, the Pivot values are set to X= 0.5 and Y=0.5.
+Node rotation angle will be based on Pivot values which range from 0 to 1, similar to offset values.
+By default, the pivot values are set to X = 0.5 and Y = 0.5, meaning rotation occurs around the center of the node.

-The following table illustrates how pivot relates offset values with node boundaries.
+The following table illustrates how pivot relates to offset values with node boundaries:

 Pivot Offset